In this post, we’ve put together a “Top 10 List of Free and Accessible Things to do in London” for wheelchair users.

 6. Go Window Shopping

-- Oxford Street, over one and a half miles of shops, restaurants and bars this is the world in one place.
+- Over one and a half miles of shops, restaurants, and bars, Oxford Street is the world in one place.

-- Bond Street and Mayfair, this will definitely be a window shopping experience and hopefully a bit of celebrity spotting too!
+- Bond Street and Mayfair, this will be a window-shopping experience and hopefully a bit of celebrity spotting too!

-- Regent Street billed as the best shopping and lifestyle destination in the west end.
-We’ll be downloading the walking tour app to make the most of our visit.
+- Regent Street is the best shopping and lifestyle destination in the west end.
+We’ll download the walking tour app to make the most of our visit.

 7. Visit Free Events

-London is a 24-hour city and there’s always events going on.
+London is a 24-hour city, and there are always events going on.
 The great news is many of these events are free to attend.
-We particularly like pomp and ceremony so hopefully we’ll see some.
+We particularly like pomp and ceremony, so hopefully, we’ll see some.

-The itinerary of events changes daily so you’re never far away from a free event.
+The itinerary of events changes almost daily, so you’re never far away from a free event.
 The best resources to find out what’s happening when you’re in London are: